JamieRees452/linear_stability_solver/README.md

 Files of interest are:

 sparse_solver.py - Sparse eigensolver (scipy.linalg.eigs) for the generalised eigenvalue problem obtained from the discrete linear stability problem

-dense_solver.py - Dense eigensolver (scipy.linalg.eig) for the generalised eigenvalue problem for the 1D and 2D Rayleigh-Kuo, Eady and Stone problems (dense_solver is located in the test_cases file)

-sparse_solver calls upon the following module:

-mean_fields.py - Calculate the mean zonal velocity and mean density fields for the Proehl and NEMO cases

-mean_fields.py calls upon the following modules:

-Calculate_NEMO_fields.py - Extract the data from the coupled integration for the mean zonal velocity and buoyancy Calculate_Proehl_fields.py - Calculate the mean zonal velocity fields for Proehls test cases